 - knowledge of how information is organised in libraries

-- good general knowledge about the library they work in to help with customer enquiries.
+- good general knowledge about the kind of library they work in.

-- usually work regular business hours, but may work evenings and weekends, and many work part time or do shift work
+- usually work part-time or full-time regular business hours, but may work evenings and weekends or do shift work

 - work in libraries, offices or information centres, and mobile libraries (book buses).